Download the PDF:4163_comp_3_2022_2025

 (b) In cases where an employee’s private affairs have occasioned a court action, any leave of absence will be without pay.

-(c) Employees who have given birth to a child are entitled to 17 consecutive weeks of pregnancy leave without pay.
+(c) Employees who have given birth to a child are entitled to seventeen (17) consecutive weeks of maternity leave without pay.

-(d) Further pregnancy leave without pay, of up to 6 consecutive weeks, will be granted where the employee is unable to return to work for reasons related to the birth, as certified by a medical practitioner.
+(d) Further maternity leave without pay, of up to six (6) consecutive weeks, will be granted where the employee is unable to return to work for reasons related to the birth, as certified by a medical practitioner.

 Parental (including Adoption) Leave